How can I accrue for income owed? (Accounts Receivable)

 In most situations, if you are owed income, you should create a corresponding invoice for this income.

-If you create accounts on an accruals basis AND you have auto-accruals enabled, when you create and invoice an 'Accounts Receivable' transaction is created automatically for the money you are owed.
+If you create accounts on an accruals basis and you have auto-accruals enabled, when you create an invoice an 'Accounts Receivable' transaction is created automatically for the money you are owed.
 Your Balance Sheet total for Accounts Receivable will also update to show an increased outstanding total.

 This can be found in the Adjustments screen > Accounts Receivable, as well as via the Creditors and Debtors report through the Finance Reports screen.
 The total of any income owed will show on your Balance Sheet, under Current Assets, Accounts Receivable (see below).